In the performance of your respective tasks and duties, all GCBHS employees are expected to conform to the following:

 · Must maintain all required certifications, licenses, and / or accreditations as needed to fulfill job requirements.

 · Must be willing to accept evaluation of services performed and make adjustments accordingly and in a timely manner.

 · Must complete all mandatory and required trainings, on-time, upon orientation and annually thereafter.

-· Must be willing to provide in-service education / training for others, if applicable.
+· Must be willing to provide in-service education / training for others, if asked.

-· Most staff, but in particular, those providing direct care are required to use an electronic medical record system.
-This work is repetitive, requires long periods of sitting / standing and typing and must be done daily.
+· Most be able to use our electronic medical record system.
+This work is repetitive, requires long periods of sitting and/or standing and typing and must be done daily.

 · Must be able to move up to 50 pounds.